ietf-rats/draft-birkholz-rats-epoch-marker/draft-ietf-rats-epoch-markers.md

 The interaction models illustrated in this section are derived from the RATS Reference Interaction Models.
 In general, there are three interaction models:

-* ad-hoc requests (e.g., via challenge-response requests addressed at Epoch Bells), corresponding to Section 7.1 in {{-rats-models}}
+* ad-hoc requests (e.g., via challenge-response requests addressed at Epoch Bells), corresponding to {{Section 7.1 of -rats-models}}
 * unsolicited distribution (e.g., via uni-directional methods, such as broad- or multicasting from Epoch Bells), corresponding to Section 7.2 in {{-rats-models}}
 * solicited distribution (e.g., via a subscription to Epoch Bells), corresponding to Section 7.3 in {{-rats-models}}